 Make your own drinks

 Starbuck in the morning might feel all too good until you realize how much it’s costing you every time.
-While that coffee from your favorite outlet might be tempting, making your own coffee every morning and bringing it to work in a tumbler can help you avoid some serious unnecessary spending.
+While that coffee from your favourite outlet might be tempting, making your own coffee every morning and bringing it to work in a tumbler can help you avoid some serious unnecessary spending.

 Eat before you shop